Abstract

 PersistenceService: Lean, stateless, focused on raw DB operations via Doctrine DBALPermissionService: Dedicated permission evaluationValidationService: TCAevalrules and data validationVersioningService: Workspace and version logicLoggingService:sys_logand history writesCacheService: Cache management

-Stateless Design: Services receive context via method arguments; no internal state accumulation.
+Stateless Design: services receive context through method arguments, with no internal state accumulation.
 Safe for reuse, dependency injection, and long-running loops.

 Conceptual Bulk-Import Service

-With a service-oriented architecture, a custom high-performance pipeline becomes possible:
+A service-oriented architecture makes a custom high-performance pipeline possible:

 // Nur benötigte Services injecten